jeremiah-c-leary/vhdl-style-guide/docs/styles.rst

 Example
 ~~~~~~~

-Let us assume the lowercase style matches 95% of the desired style.
+Let us assume the legacy style matches 95% of the desired style.
 The only differences are:

-* The entity keyword is always capitalized
+* The entity keyword is always lower case
 * Indenting is three spaces instead of two

 Create a configuration with the following: